Amchuz/Amchuz/README.md

 I am a Final Year Computer Engineering Student at College of Engineering Chnegannur.
 I love Machine Learning and trying to find more about Full Stack Web Development and Cyber Security.

-- 🔭 I’m currently working on Sign Language Translator to Malayalam Application
+- 🔭 I’m currently working on Sign Language Translator to Malayalam Application using Flutter and Python.
 - 🌱 I’m currently learning Data Science | Full Stack Web development | App Development | NLP | Cyber Security
 - 👯 I’m looking to collaborate on Machine Learning and Web Development Projects
 - 💬 Ask me about anything.
 I will try to help you as much as I can.